Reviewed By: Joseph Vuckovich, Vaccine Injury Attorney

-What is Bell’s Palsy?
-How is it Related to Vaccines?
+What is Bell’s Palsy and How is it Related to Vaccines?

 The Vaccine Adverse Event Reporting System (VAERS) lists cases where patients develop Bell’s palsy after getting a vaccine.
 VAERS is a database that contains reports of all negative side effects following US-approved vaccines.
 The database is managed by the FDA and CDC and tracks vaccine reactions that were not caught during clinical trials.

 What to do if you Develop Bell’s Palsy After Receiving a Vaccine:

 If you think a vaccine triggered the Bell’s Palsy then contact a lawyer who is experienced in representing victims in the Federal Vaccine Court.
 You may be eligible for compensation.

 Filing a vaccine injury claim is very complicated.
 But you can hire an attorney to help you get through the process.
 The good news is that you never have to pay legal fees when a vaccine injury lawyer represents you in the Vaccine Injury Compensation Program pays your attorney’s legal fees on your behalf.

 Find out more about the legal process of vaccine injury compensation.